- Staff Roster

 Locations to pick up your students:

-1st, 2nd, 3rd and 4th Grades - Black Top (Undercover playground area, east side of school)
+Grades 2-5 - Black Top (Undercover playground area, east side of school)

 There may also be times schools close early due to inclement weather.
-When weather is threatening and you suspect a closure, please check the District website (www.beaverton.k12.or.us) for closure information; radio and television stations will also announce any closure.
-We will not call parents about GO HOME PLANS, but we will follow the emergency dismissal plan you gave us at the beginning of the school year.
+When weather is threatening and you suspect a closure, please check the District website (www.beaverton.k12.or.us) for closure information or be on the lookout for text, phone call, and email notifications from BSD.
+We will not call parents about GO HOME PLANS, but we will follow the emergency dismissal plan you gave us at the beginning of the school year noted in the student verification paperwork.
 Please keep a copy of your plan.
 Please make sure you and your child know your emergency plan.
 Your plan should include how your child gets home for an EARLY DISMISSAL or a dismissal where we do not have buses at dismissal time.
 You may want to consider leaving a copy of this plan in your child’s backpack.

 - Student Illness or Accident

 - Restricted Activity at School for Health Reasons

 NO MEDICATION, whether prescription or over-the-counter, will be given to any student without a Medication Record and Authorization Form completed by the parent.
 (This includes commonly used medications such as Tylenol, cough syrup, and cough drops.)
 Prescription drugs also require written instructions from the child’s physician.

 Medication must be brought to school by a parent or guardian and must be in the original container.